Skip to main content

 The Connection tab shows everything you need to connect to your database:

-• Admin Credentials — Username, password (click to reveal or rotate), database name, and port
+• Database credentials — Application username, password (click to reveal or rotate), database name, and port

-Connecting from a pod in the same namespace:
+Connecting from an application workload in the same Project:

 # PostgreSQL